The best hotels in Alicante

 Alicante for business travelers: what actually matters

 Most business in Alicante runs through the Ensanche district, centered around Gran Vía and Avenida de la Constitución.
-AC Hotel Alicante is positioned exactly right: it's in Ensanche, 12 minutes walk from the port conference facilities and 8 minutes from the main commercial strip.
-Reliable wifi, actual desk space, and a lobby that doesn't feel like a budget hostel.
+Properties in that area put you 12 minutes walk from the port conference facilities and 8 minutes from the main commercial strip.
+Reliable wifi and actual desk space are standard at the mid-range and above.

 The airport is 9 km from the city center.
 TRAM line C-6 runs every 20 minutes and takes 25 minutes to Luceros. far more predictable than taxis during morning rush.
 If you're doing back-to-back meetings across town, the L1 and L2 tram lines cover most of the key business areas for under €2 a ride.